grep265/tinylink/README.md

 - Translates plain text instructions into MAVLink commands.
 - Runs entirely on-device for enhanced privacy.
 No API keys or cloud dependency.
 - Runs on everyday hardware; no GPU or excessive RAM needed.
-- Tested with ArduPilot SITL.
+- Tested with ArduPilot and PX4-Gazebo SITL.
 - Achieves **0.9–2.2s** inference times on CPU, depending on hardware.
 - Supported Commands:
   1. Arm